 Go to the main content

 Monitoring is the key service needed to gain insights into an infrastructure.
 It needs to be continuous and on-demand to quickly detect, correlate, and analyse data for a fast reaction to anomalous behaviour.
 The challenge of this type of monitoring is how to quickly identify and correlate problems before they affect end-users and ultimately the productivity of the organisation.
 Management teams can monitor the availability and reliability of the services from a high level view down to individual system metrics and monitor the conformance of multiple SLAs.
-The key functional requirements are:

 The dashboard design should enable easy access and visualisation of data for end-users.
 APIs should also be supported so as to allow third parties to gather monitoring data from the system through them.